chrisgrieser/nvim-genghis/README.md

 # nvim-genghis
-Convenience file operations for neovim written in lua.
+Convenience file operations for neovim, written in lua.

 <!--toc:start-->
 - [How is this different from `vim.eunuch`?](#how-is-this-different-from-vimeunuch)